Competitors are limited to ONE division only. Our goal is to allow as many kids as possible the chance to experience the opportunity to compete.

 A certified lifeguard will be present in the line up for the safety of all participants at all times.

-Absolutely NO parental assistance in the line-up is allowed with the exception of the Kokua Division.
+Absolutely NO PARENTAL ASSISTANCE IS ALLOWED in the line-up with the exception of the Kokua Division.
 Parents coaching or offering any form of support in the line-up or channel will be grounds for your child disqualification.

 Return your jersey back on the beach to the head judges tent.
 If it is your first heat, pick your contest goody bag after your heat is done.
 Results will be posted approximately 15 minutes after the end of each heat.
 If you entered the Kokua division, there is only one heat with no advancement, since everyone is a winner in this division.
 There will be a separate Kokua awards ceremony once all Kokua heats have been completed.